You can have amazing content on your Instagram, but if your follower count is low it can make you feel like people just don’t care.

 The point of Instagram marketing is largely to turn your followers into paying customers.
-If you don’t know how your real audience is responding to your content, you will find it hard to tweak it to achieve your marketing goals.
+If you don’t know how your real audience is responding to your content, you will find it hard to tweak your strategy to achieve your marketing goals.
 So what’s the point?

 If you buy Instagram followers, you’re essentially just paying for a number.
-Instagram’s algorithm favours engagement over follower count, so buying followers won’t do much for your brand – especially long term.
+Instagram’s algorithm favours engagement over follower count, so buying followers won’t do much for your brand — especially in the long term.

-You would be better to use that money for content creation and paid advertising.
+You would be better to use that money on content creation and paid advertising.

 A lot of these platforms selling followers will have a disclaimer that says your follower count might gradually drop.
 This is because Instagram actively removes bots and inactive accounts.